Polyisobutene

 Polyisobutene (polyisobutylene) is a class of organic polymers prepared by polymerization of isobutene.
-The polymers often have the formula Me3C[CH2CMe2]nX (Me = CH3, X = H, F).
+The polymers often have the formula Me3C[CH2CMe2]nH (Me = CH3).
 They are typically colorless gummy solids.

-Polymerization is typically initiated with a strong Brønsted or Lewis acid.
+Cationic polymerization, initiated with a strong Brønsted or Lewis acid, is the typical method for its production.
 The molecular weight (MW) of the resulting polymer determines the applications.
 Low MW polyisobutene, a mixture of oligomers with Mns of about 500, is used as plasticizers.
 Medium and high MW polyisobutenes, with Mn ≥ 20,000, are components of commercial adhesives.